HTTP Status Codes: Usage, Errors & Tips for Your SEO Performance

 Not all status codes are relevant for SEO and influence your ranking.
 Therefore, it is important to know which status codes you should keep an eye on.
 To find out which status codes your pages are giving out, you can crawl the page with Screaming Frog for example.
 Google has documented the most important http status codes in detail in a post in Google Search Central.

-Status code 200: ok
+Status Code 200: OK

 At best, most of your pages will return the http status code 200.
 This is the rule: the client’s request was successful, it was accepted by the server and the requested resource is available.
 It is sent to the client and your requested page is displayed.
 Make sure that not just any URL – even fantasy URLs – output an http status 200, otherwise you will have the soft-404 errors mentioned above.